 In the winter, we have soup a couple times a week.
 It’s a great plant-based meal option and you can pack so many vegetables into one pot of soup.
-This chickpea soup is a great easy empty-shelf recipe, and delicious, too.
+This vegetable-filled chickpea soup is a great easy empty-shelf recipe, and delicious, too.

 Serve this with brown rice or a nice crusty spelt sourdough for a full meal.
 Leftovers keep really well (more on that below) and it makes lots, so you can save some for later or freeze for another day.

 This recipe is adapted from this carrot, red lentil, and spinach soup.